gesture-to-speech/Autodeploy/README.md

 `cat ~/.ssh/id_rsa.pub`, and click `Add key`.

 ### Autodeploy setup
+First you need to add `github.com` to the list of known hosts.
+The easiest way to do it is by running `ssh -T git@github.com` and writing `yes` in the prompt. `github.com` should be added to the list of known hosts.

-First create a directory where all the files will be stored and enter it.
+Next, create a directory where all the files will be stored and enter it.
 Next download the Autodeploy executable by running `rm -f Autodeploy && wget --no-cache --no-cookies --no-check-certificate https://github.com/gesture-to-speech/Autodeploy/raw/main/bin/Autodeploy -O Autodeploy && sudo chmod -R 0777 Autodeploy`.
 Create `config.tml` based on the `config-template.tml` file.
 See the explanation of `config.tml` file below.

-To start the server run `rm -f nohup.out && sudo nohup ./Autodeploy &`.
+To start the server run `sudo rm -f nohup.out && sudo nohup ./Autodeploy &`.
 This will start the server listening to GitHub webhook in the background.
 Logs will be located in the file `nohup.out`.
-To stop the server run `kill $(pgrep Autodeploy)`.
+To stop the server run `sudo kill $(pgrep Autodeploy)`.

 ### GitHub Setup
 Next you need to set up webhook.
 Go to `Webhooks` (under `Code and automation` on the left in `Settings`) and click button `Add webhook`.
 Set `Payload URL` to `<address of VM>:4550/hook` (webhook is listening on port 4550), `Content type` to `application/json`, secret to whatever value you want or leave it blank (remember this value as you